CroquetteTheThe/TREC/README.md

 :heavy_check_mark: - Preprocess and prepare the training data

 :heavy_check_mark: - Train and evaluate a vanilla deep recurrent neural network (RNN)
-- Use pytorch framework to train the RNN network
+:heavy_check_mark: Use pytorch framework to train the RNN network
 - Optimize the model and propose enhancement:
 	- Pruning
 	- Mean belonging of a word to a category